 Appropriate translation procedures are central to the quality of the survey questionnaire and, therefore, to the quality of the collected data.
-Translations of survey documentation, including the questionnaire as well as the interviewer and supervisor manuals, must follow a specific protocol to avoid situations where poor translation of survey documents results in the collection of invalid and unreliable data.
+Translations of survey documentation, including the questionnaire as well as the Interviewer’s Manual and Supervisor’s Manual, must follow a specific protocol to avoid situations in which poor translation of survey documents results in the collection of invalid and unreliable data.

 Determining the number of translations needed

 Feed the Future survey questionnaires must be translated into relevant languages.
 At a minimum, language groups that constitute the native language of 10 percent or more of the sampled population must have a formally translated questionnaire.
 If budget allows, questionnaires should be translated for languages constituting less than 10 percent of the native languages of the sampled population.
-In countries where English is not recognized as a national language, the interviewer and supervisor manuals also must be translated into a national language.
+In countries where English is not recognized as a national language, the Interviewer’s Manual and Supervisor’s Manual must also be translated into a national language.

 Translation procedure: The TRAPD model

-Translation of survey documents should be implemented using a modified version of the team translation approach called the TRAPD Model (Harkness 2003).
+Translation of survey documents should be implemented using a modified version of the team translation approach called the TRAPD Model (Harkness, 2003).
 TRAPD is an acronym for five interrelated procedures required for optimal translation: Translation, Review, Adjudication, Pretesting, and Documentation.

 Translation of the survey questionnaire will occur according to the following steps:

-Finalize source language document
+Finalize source language document.

-Identify translation team for each language
+Identify translation team for each language.

-Translate document and conduct an independent review of the translation (team review)
+Translate document and conduct an independent review of the translation (team review).

-Conduct oral back translation with a member of the team that developed the questionnaire to ensure the fidelity of translated questionnaire items to the original concepts in the source language document
+Conduct oral back translation with a member of the team that developed the questionnaire to ensure the fidelity of translated questionnaire items to the original concepts in the source language document.

-Implement the questionnaire pre-test and revise the questionnaire and corresponding translations accordingly
+Implement the questionnaire pretest and revise the questionnaire and corresponding translations accordingly.

 Translation of interviewer and supervisor manuals will follow Steps 1-3.